oktaytuncay/Kubernetes/kubernetes.md

       value: blue
 ```

 A direct way of specifying the environment variables using a plain key-value pair format.
-However there are other ways of setting the environment variables such as using config maps and secrets.
+However, there are other ways of setting the environment variables such as using config maps and secrets.

-The difference in this case is that instead of specifying value we say `valueFrom` and the specification od conflict maps and secret keys.
+The difference, in this case, is that instead of specifying value we say `valueFrom` and the specification of conflict maps and secret keys.

 ```properties
 spec: